-The greatest advantage of using an online Kanban board as opposed to a physical Kanban whiteboard is the benefit of the auto-generated metrics.
-All you need to do is set up the columns of your Kanban board, start creating and moving tasks, and the rest will get done on its own.
+The greatest advantage of using an online Kanban board, as opposed to a physical Kanban whiteboard, is the benefit of auto-generated metrics.
+All you need to do is set up columns of your Kanban board, start creating and moving tasks, and the rest will get done on its own.

 What metrics are there?

-With Kanban Tool, all you are doing is making task cards and sliding them along the project swimlane, while in the background, all the statistical information about the team's performance is being measured and recorded for you, automatically.
+With Kanban Tool, while you are adding task cards and sliding them along the process stages, in the background, all your statistical information about the team's performance is being measured and recorded, automatically.

 What information do they provide?